Millennial olive tree of Roquebrune Cap-Martin: Description

-It is not possible to assess the age of the tree by its tree rings because they are illegible and moreover the tree is hollow.
-According the shape of the tree and the age of other old trees of the region, it would be 2500 to 2800 years old.
-But it is excluded that it is 4000 years old because at that time the olive tree had not yet reached the western Mediterranean.
+It is not possible to assess the age of the tree by its tree rings because they are illegible.
+Moreover, the tree is hollow.
+According the shape of the tree and the age of other old trees of the region, it would be 2,500 to 2,800 years old.
+It is not at most 4,000 years old because at that time the olive tree's range had not yet reached the western Mediterranean.

-It is supposed to be the oldest tree in France.
+It is reportedly the oldest tree in France.